samtron1412/docs/programming/programming.md

 - Fourth, fixing.
 - Fifth, testing.

+# Programming Paradigm

+- Programming paradigms are a way to classify programming languages based on their features.
+- Languages can be classified into multiple paradigms.
+- Some paradigms are concerned mainly with implications for the execution model of the language, such as allowing side effects, or whether the sequence of operations is defined by the execution model.
+- Other paradigms are concerned mainly with the way that code is organized, such as grouping a code into units along with the state that is modified by the code.
+- Yet others are concerned mainly with the style of syntax and grammar.

+## Common Programming Paradigms

+- Imperative: which allows side effects
+- Functional: which disallows side effects
+- Declarative: which does not state the order in which operations execute
+- Object-oriented: which groups code together with the state the code modifies
+- Procedural: which group code into functions
+- Logic: which has a particular style of execution model coupled to a particular style of syntax and grammar
+- Symbolic: which has a particular style of syntax and grammar.

 # Principles of Good Programming

 The principles of good programming are closely related to principles of